SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Experiments

 \textbf{Implementation details.} \quad \CorrFlow is implemented in PyTorch~\cite{paszke2017automatic}, where the publicly available PointNet++~\cite{qi2017pointnetpp} implementation is adapted for our point feature embedding.
-The model is trained on $n = 2048$ points, sampled at random from the source and target point clouds of the scene examples, Only the 3D coordinates of the points are used as input to the model.
+The model is trained on $n = 2,\!048$ points, sampled at random from the source and target point clouds of the scene examples.
+Only the 3D coordinates of the points are used as input to the model.
 The parameters $\epsilon$ and $\lambda$ from Equation~\ref{eq:regularized_transport} are defined as learnable variables and optimized as part of the learning process.
 The point feature dimension is $d=128$.
-For the neighborhood sizes we use $k_s = 64$, $k_f = 32$; and the losses' hyperparameters are set to $\alpha_{conf} = 0.1$, $\alpha_{flow} = 10$.
-Additional implementation details are provided in the supplementary.
+For the neighborhood sizes we use $k_s = 64$, $k_f = 32$, and the losses' hyperparameters are set to $\alpha_{conf} = 0.1$, $\alpha_{flow} = 10$.

+\camrdy{As in previous work~\cite{liu2019flownet3d, puy2020flot, mittal2020just, li2022rigidflow}, we evaluate \CorrFlow on point clouds of 2,048 points randomly sampled from the source and target.
+However, the full point clouds of KITTI\textsubscript{o} and KITTI\textsubscript{t} are an order of magnitude larger and have different cardinality.
+Thus, for a complete evaluation of the entire scene flow, we also utilize our method (denoted as \CorrFlowwo\textsuperscript{+} for this case) to exploit the whole point cloud information and test the performance for the original resolution.} Additional \camrdy{implementation} details appear in the supplementary.

 \textbf{Baseline methods.} \quad Our method is contrasted with the recent methods FlowNet3D~\cite{liu2019flownet3d}, FLOT~\cite{puy2020flot}, FESTA~\cite{wang2021festa}, 3DFlow~\cite{wang2022what}, and BiPFN~\cite{cheng2022bi-pointflownet}.
 These methods require ground-truth flow supervision.
 Additionally, we compare our results with the recent self-supervised flow models of Mittal \etal~\cite{mittal2020just} and Li \etal~\cite{li2021self, li2022rigidflow}, and the optimization-based techniques Graph Prior~\cite{pontes2020scene} and Neural Prior~\cite{li2021neural}.